 What is the most significant thing you have learned working in the FEC industry?

-Which of our core values resonate with you the most?
+Which of our core values resonates with you the most?

 For me, our core value of intentional learning is super important to me.
 I have always had a desire to learn and with marketing constantly evolving and changing, I get to keep up with the times.
 Learning doesn’t only benefit us.
 We also share the things we learn with our clients.

 What country or place would you tell every person they must visit before they die?

 This one is really hard for me.
 We have done so much traveling and seen so many amazing things, it’s hard to narrow it down.
 The first I would say is go to India and see the Taj Mahal.
 Most people think India is really dirty and all you see is poor.
 Yes, you do see that in pocket areas but it is really an amazing country.
 The food, the history, the people, and there’s a lot of green space, too.
 Seeing the Taj Mahal has been on my bucket list since I was a teen.
 It was even more amazing in person than I imagined!
 It literally took my breath away and I was just overcome by emotion.
 Don’t let negative misconceptions of India deter you from going to this amazing country.

 Who was your favorite artist or group when you were growing up?